For Professionals

 What is MECSH?

-MECSH provides personalised professional support for you and your family as you transition into parenthood and as your baby grows and develops.
-Supporting you from pregnancy until your baby is 2 years old.
+The Maternal Early Childhood Sustained Home-visiting (MECSH) programme is a structured programme of home visiting for families.
+It provides personalised professional support for mothers and families as they transition into parenthood and as their child grows and develops.
+Support can be given from pregnancy until the baby is 2 years old.

 How many visits will I receive?

-Our Health Visitor will visit you regularly until baby is 12 weeks old and agree a schedule of visits that works for you until your child celebrates their 2nd birthday.
+Visits will usually start during pregnancy or after the baby is born.
+A Health Visitor will visit regularly until baby is 12 weeks old and agree a schedule of visits that works for them until their child reaches 2.

 What happens during a home visit?

 Each visit will usually last around 1 hour.
+The Health Visitor may take photos or videos with permission.

 For more information, please see the MECSH leaflet for families.